syscover/pulsar-front/README.md

 Share your ideas, discuss Fuse and help each other.

-[Click here](https://join.slack.com/t/fuse-theme/shared_invite/enQtMzA1NDE4NzYwMjcyLWQxODE4ODM1MWU4MWJjMDhlMGEwYzM4Mzg3N2E4YzVlZThhZjNlOTQ1Y2Q5OTBlNDNkMzJhZDIwMjgxOWQ3YWU) to join our Slack workspace.
+[Click here](http://fusetheme.com/community) to see our Community page.

 ## Development server